+According to the Population Census in 2011, Dhubri District had population of 1,948,632.
+Out of which the male and female were 998,346 and 950,286 respectively.
+Dhubri District's population constituted 6.25 percent of total population of Assam.
 The population density of Dhubri district is 1,171 people per sq. km.
 The average literacy rate of Dhubri was 59.36 percent.
 If things are looked out at gender wise, male and female literacy were 64.20 and 54.26 respectively.
 The total literates in Dhubri District were 943,680 of which male and female were 523,682 and 419,998 respectively.

 Culture of Dhubri District

 The rich culture of Dhubri District offers a glimpse of the traditional lifestyle of the common people of Dhubri.
 As far as the dress of the women folk of this region is concerned, Saree is commonly used by both urban and rural women folk.
 This is one of the finest Indian Sarees, famous in Assam and in other states.
 In the earlier days, rural women wore a piece of cloth that was called 'Patani'.
 Interestingly, this style of clothing is still seen in some rural areas of the region.
 The most significant ingredient of the cultural built-up of Dhubri District is its rich and indigenous folksongs and dances which are very popular from ancient time.